vacoote89/NYTimesBSL/README.md

 **Check point #1 - Developer API key**
 You will need to create your own NYTimes developer API key.
 This is similar to what you will do for the Movie DB API for your assignment!.
 [Here are step by step instructions on how to setup NY Times Developer API Key]() to figure out how to create your own API key.
 You will need to turn on the Books API for this assignment.

 Now that you have created your API key, you will create an environment file to store your key.
-Under the main folder, create a file name `.env`
+Under the main folder, create a file name `.env.local`
 Inside this file, add the following:
 ```
 REACT_APP_NY_TIMES_API_KEY = your_api_key